-For injectivity we argue using a map $F: \D^{i+1} \rightarrow \SR$ together with a lift to $\EtSol{M}$ along the boundary.
+For injectivity we argue using a map $F: D^{i+1} \rightarrow \SR$ together with a lift to $\EtSol{M}$ along the boundary.
 By a small perturbation we can assume that this lift extends to a collar.
-We can then triangulate relative to this collar and argue as above. $ $
+We then argue as above relative to this collar. \end{proof}

-It remains to prove the following auxiliary technical lemma, which we just used in the proof. \begin{lemma} Let be $P$ a compact simplicial complex and $(N,\xi)$ a manifold endowed with a distribution.
-Consider a map $F: P \rightarrow (N,\xi)$.
+It remains to prove the following auxiliary technical lemma, which we used in the proof above.
+Here we denote by $|K|\subset \R^N$ the linear polyhedron associated to a simplicial complex $K$ consisting of linear simplices in $\R^N$.
+That is, $|K|$ is the union of the simplices of $K$.